Residence Halls & Eastview Terrace

 Advertising of merchandise or services for sale or rent is not permitted in residence halls unless it is for the sale of the personal property of the students living in the residence halls.
 Special bulletin board space is designated for this service.
 Advertisements, if posted elsewhere, will be removed.Student Rooms

-- Pictures, additional bulletin boards, and decorations are to be hung from picture molding with picture hooks.
+- Hang pictures, additional bulletin boards, and decorations from picture molding with picture hooks.

 - Darts and dart boards are not permitted.